New York Harbor - Pre World War II

 THE LAYOUT OF THE PORT

-The principal passenger steamship lines dock in Manhattan, the freighters in Brooklyn and Staten Island, the coastwise and New England lines in Manhattan; but perhaps 80 percent of the railroad business for the support of New York's local business and needs and for the foreign and coastwise commerce of the port reaches and leaves the harbor by way of the New Jersey railroads.
+The principal passenger steamship lines dock in Manhattan, the freighters in Brooklyn and Staten Island, the coastwise and New England lines in Manhattan, but perhaps 80 percent of the railroad business for the support of New York's local business and needs and the foreign and coastwise commerce of the port reaches and leaves the harbor by way of the New Jersey railroads.

 Striking View of Battery Park, West Street